onevcat/UniWebView-Docs/docs/guide/uploading.md

 # Uploading

-UniWebView supports uploading files from disk of your device or from a cloud service to web site.
+UniWebView supports uploading files from the disk of your device or from a cloud service to your website.

 To show a upload field, use the standard input tag with proper type: